How To Toss Food In A Skillet (8 Steps to Tossing)

 7. Keep tossing

-Continuously stir or flip the food in the skillet until it reaches the level of doneness that you prefer.
-The cooking time may vary depending on factors such as the type of food and the temperature of the skillet, ranging from a few minutes to several minutes.
+Continuously stir or flip the food in the skillet until it reaches your desired level of doneness.
+The cooking time may vary depending on factors such as the type of food and the skillet’s temperature, ranging from a few minutes to several minutes.

 It’s important to monitor the cooking process carefully to prevent the food from being overcooked.